 According to Mulligan, Libbey is “an industry standard for style and wearability in the design world.”
 The petite Esquire side water glass is one of her all-time favorites, and she says that they’re great for the home but also in a restaurant setting.
 The thin glass, slightly curved shape, and weighted base make it a little more interesting than your standard, straight-sided water glass.
 Intended for the service industry, these glasses come in a case of 72, which is more than an average household will ever need.
 But if these appeal to you, consider splitting a case with a family member or friend (or several family members or friends).
 The cost-per-glass comes out to just a tad over a dollar, which honestly can’t be beat.

-Instead of a glass with straight sides, maybe you’d prefer one that has a V-shape, which Paul Malvone, a co-founder of Boston Burger Company, says is better for stacking.
+Instead of a glass with straight sides, maybe you’d prefer one that has a tapered V-shape.
+Paul Malvone, a co-founder of Boston Burger Company, says the style is better for stacking.
 “At the restaurant, we prefer a 9-ounce old fashioned Endeavor rocks glass,” he says.
 “They’re a little better-looking than a traditional drinking glass, and are versatile enough for water or a soft drink, or even a hard beverage.”

-The highballs hold more fluid than the Esquire side glasses above, but they have a similar curved look and come in a more reasonable quantity (a set of four as opposed to a case of 72).
+Libbey’s highball Impressions glasses hold more fluid than the brand’s shorter Esquire glasses in the section above, but they have a similar curved look and come in a more reasonable quantity (a set of four as opposed to a case of 72).
 They’re recommended by Decorist interior designer Katy Byrne, who says they’re her top pick for an everyday water glass.
 “It’s the perfect weight with an elegant detail that not only looks nice but provides the perfect grip spot,” she tells us.

 “At home, I use these 12-ounce Collins glasses, which are tall and a handsome vessel for cocktails” says Nick Rancone, the owner of the Twin Cities–based Twist Davis Group of restaurants.
 While they’re nice enough for serving drinks like a Tom Collins, gin fizz, or even a mojito, Rancone likes these because “they’re multipurpose enough to use for just plain water, too.
 I like that it can do double or triple duty.”